denten-books/plain-text/0-chapter.md

 constituting the canon.
 Close reading was honed to operate on that naturalized scale.

-The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.
+The expansion of the textual field has radically increased the cognitive demands of literary engagement.
 The pipeline between text and work has lengthened considerably.
 On the one side, the matter of canon formation can no longer be relegated to stable, long-term systems of social filtering.
 Seen from the perspective of a literary interface, the database, the social stream, and the search engine are tools for dynamic, "on the fly," generative canon-formation.
 Consider the task of finding an unknown (to me) factoid online, about philosophy in the times of Andalusian Spain, for example.
 Where in the past I might have started with a subject catalog compiled by librarians, today I construct a search query, using resources that I believe will return a reasonably authoritative list of texts on the subject.
 The search engine, in effect, replaces (or rather complements) centuries-long processes of canon-formation.
 A near-instantaneous list of results now becomes my ephemeral, but nevertheless authoritative, collection of relevant literature.

 Each text in the returned list still requires the instrumentation of close, analytical interpretation.
 However, the same discipline of critical and